Dear Members,

 d.
 EMPLOYEES STOCK OPTION PLAN

-The Company has not provided any Stock Option Scheme to the employees.
+The Company has not provided any Stock Option Scheme to the employees during the year under review.

 23. SUBSIDIARIES, JOINT VENTURES AND ASSOCIATE COMPANIES